 You can check out this Shopify checklist here to make sure that you got everything set up correctly before you launch your dropshipping store.

-Another option to consider is WooCommerce, which unlike Shopify, gives you a great deal more flexibility in regards to your stores’ look, apps used, and monthly costs.
+Another option to consider is WooCommerce, which unlike Shopify, gives you a great deal more flexibility with your stores’ look, apps used, and monthly costs.
 However, it is not as powerful as Shopify straight out of the box.
 You can learn more about dropshipping with WooCommerce here.

 Shopify offers a ‘ready to go’ platform and is incredibly simple for people with no technical experience.